linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 08.12.2025
+- Topic: Social Media Change
+- Directory: /posts/2025/December/08
+- Description: ``` The Social Media Change is here: Users are moving from massive, centralized platforms to small, niche networks.
+Find deeper connection, relevance, and control in communities focused on shared interests.
+Linkspreed enables this shift, empowering you to build your own specialized Web4 network.
+Its time to move from Big to Small. ```

 ### 07.12.2025
 - Topic: Be Community
 - Directory: /posts/2025/December/07